Is Linkedin still relevant today in 2022? Should you even bother updating your Linkedin profile?

 Noticed how the images in the featured section are huge?
 Customize your creative and add your call to action within it.

-How to view your linkedin profile in 2021
+How to view your LinkedIn profile in 2022

 If you copy and paste the current URL in your browser’s search input bar while you are at your profile page, this is also your public URL for your LinkedIn profile.

 From your profile page, you should see “Edit public profile & URL” in the right rail display.